wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.4.4 =
+* Fixed: Updated the text on the Products page to no longer reference the ability to specify URLs for thumbnails.
+* Added: New shortcode.
+Display an Add to Cart button for any product, using [wpstorecart display="addtocart" primkey="3"] etc.
+* Added: Started adding the first of many Wordpress actions and filters.
+By version 3.0, we intend for wpStoreCart to have almost everything available via an action or filter, for full modification

 = 2.4.3 =
 * Added: You can now delete individual product downloads from the Downloads tab in Edit/Add Product admin panel.
 This will also attempt to remove them from the file system